 As a part of standard system operation, Lockpoint versions prior to 1.6.9 automatically disabled some built-in modules in the system Attachment Actions Plugin when Lockpoint was installed.
-These modules are responsible for displaying certain attachment-related buttons, such as the Properties and Delete buttons.
+These modules are responsible for displaying certain attachment-related buttons, such as the Properties and Delete buttons, as well as the Edit in Office button for the Office Connector.
 Lockpoint 1.6.9 and above no longer perform this disablement.

 While these modules were designed to be re-enabled when Lockpoint was uninstalled, in a limited set of circumstances when upgrading to a newer version of Lockpoint, these modules could have inadvertently remained disabled.

 It is possible that long-time users of Lockpoint (who have, at any time, ever installed Lockpoint 1.6.8 or prior on their systems) may experience a situation in which the Attachment Actions plugin or its modules were disabled by Lockpoint 1.6.8 or prior and those modules remained disabled.
+A similar scenario can apply to certain modules in the Office Connector.
 The disablement of these modules would not be noticeable to the user while Lockpoint (any version) was installed, since Lockpoint replaces this system functionality.

-A fix for this issue was included in Lockpoint 1.8.0, which will attempt to automatically re-enable any of these Attachment Action modules.
+A fix for this issue was included in Lockpoint 1.8.0, which will attempt to automatically re-enable any the specific system modules that were disabled by earlier versions of Lockpoint.
 To apply this fix, install Lockpoint 1.8.0 or higher, ensure that it has a current license (installing a free 30-day evaluation license if needed), and wait for five minutes after activation.
 Lockpoint 1.8.0 and above automatically attempt to detect and remedy this situation a few minutes after installation.
 Once the Attachment Actions modules have been re-enabled (which should be noted in the Confluence logs), the problem has been corrected and Lockpoint does not need to remain installed.
 This is a one-time operation that will cure the state of the modules and it does not need to be repeated.